phetsims/community/README.md

 # Welcome to the SceneryStack Developer Community! ![teal paper airplane icon](scenery-stack-icon.png)
  <!-- Any good ideas for images we can drop throughout this document? -->

- This repository houses discussion and resources for the developer community using the libraries within SceneryStack to create interactive simulations and other web interactives in HTML5.
+ This repository houses discussions and resources for the developer community using the libraries within SceneryStack to create interactive simulations and other web interactives in HTML5.

 ## What is SceneryStack?

  They are a collection of libraries built around an MVC framework that can be used **together or separately** to support an interactive web project.
-Each library is housed PhET uses many or all of these libraries when creating an educational interactive simulation.
+PhET uses many or all of these libraries when creating an educational interactive simulation.
 Some libraries are more specific to our usage, including assets and branding, but most offer more generalizable use cases.

 ### Why use SceneryStack?